 This Week's Sermon

-Note: this sermon was originally released as B35: The Ninth Sunday after Pentecost, Year B (2018).
-No manuscript available.
+Note: this sermon was originally released as B47: The Twenty-First Sunday after Pentecost, Year B (2021)

 Our Preachers